muziejus/javascripting-english-major/0-introduction.md

 </section>
 <section id="neoliberalism">
-## But Isn’t Digital Humanities a Neoliberal Scheme?
+## But isn’t digital humanities a neoliberal scheme?

 Please see the multiple volumes of [*Debates in the Digital Humanities*](http://dhdebates.gc.cuny.edu/).
 However, it’s likely that even